SamcraftSam/BareMetal-HTB-writeup/README.md

 #HINT:

-- microcontroller do some I/O operations to bitbang data
+- microcontroller does some I/O operations to bitbang data